lykos98/dadaC/README.md

 - `s`	     : Use sparse borders implementation, y/n [sparse/dense]
 - `t`	     : Input binary is in Float32, y/n [float/double]

 Relies on kd-Tree or vantage point tree alogirthms in order to perform neighborhood search. _V2_ versions are optimized ones, use them.
-KNN search is validated against `scipy.spatial.KDtree` query time is comparable except for bruteforce search used when the dimensionality is > 15.
+KNN search is validated against `scipy.spatial.KDtree` query time is comparable with state of the art libraries except for bruteforce search used when the dimensionality D > 15.

 ## Python interface